uri-library-data-services/iassist-preview/content/blog/undata-un-common-database-and-un-comtrade.md

 **UNdata and the UN Common Database (UNCDB)** UNdata is replacing the UNCDB.
 The new system goes beyond the concept of the UNCDB, starting from the way the data is stored and searched to the data presentation.
-Furthermore, the UNCDB only includes a small selection of UNSD\'s extensive data collection, whereas UNdata will have broader data coverage from various international and national sources.
+Furthermore, the UNCDB only includes a small selection of UNSD's extensive data collection, whereas UNdata will have broader data coverage from various international and national sources.

-The UNCDB series are currently available through UNdata under the new name \"Key indicators\".
-Please note that the Key indicator\'s scope has already been reduced, as some of the series have been included from the original data provider.
+The UNCDB series are currently available through UNdata under the new name "Key indicators".
+Please note that the Key indicator's scope has already been reduced, as some of the series have been included from the original data provider.